 Meadowfield School is a large special school serving the Swale District of Kent, which is the second most impoverished borough in Kent.
 Our number of children on FSM is 'well above average'.
 Our school serves children ages 3 - 19 with profound, severe and complex needs including autism.
 The school roll has doubled in the last 10 years and the demand for pupil's places continues.
 We are seeing pupils with increasingly complex needs including medical and physical needs, severe autism, behavioural and mental health needs.
-Across all departments including the satellite provision we have 392 FTE pupils on roll and over 260 staff.
+Across all departments including the satellite provision we have 389 FTE pupils on roll and over 260 staff.

 We have a very successful Observation and Assessment Nursery and our 6th Form is located in a separate building approximately 3 miles from the main site.
-In September 2022 we opened our first satellite provision in a neighbouring primary school.
+In September 2022 we opened our first satellite provision in a neighbouring primary school, which accommodates 2 classes.
+In September 2024 we opened another satellite provision in a neighbouring secondary school.
 This has helped us to better meet the demand for pupil places and has enabled us to further develop an inclusive approach in our local community.
-We are currently working with the local authority and a local secondary school to expand our satellite provision for September 2024.

-In the last academic year, we faced some leadership challenges that culminated in a new Principal, Angela Howe being appointed from this academic year.
-The Senior Leadership Team are working hard to re-establish school values, stability and cohesiveness.
-We continue to rise to the recruitment and retention challenges since the COVID pandemic through the use of different recruitment agencies, reviewing our pay and progression opportunities and through the review of teacher workload and staff wellbeing.
+We continue to rise to the recruitment and retention challenges since the COVID pandemic through the use of different recruitment agencies, reviewing our pay and progression opportunities and through the review of teacher workload and are working towards the development of a Well-being strategy 2024.